 “I wish,” the man sighed.
 “She remembers everything, man.”

-Life is mostly about relationships, professional, personal, interpersonal.
+Life is mostly about relationships, professional, personal and interpersonal.
 The first relationship you have is with yourself.
 Respect and value it.
 Don’t torture yourself.
 People with high self-esteem possess one common trait: they value themselves, they value what they have to offer and they consider themselves worthy of love.
 They believe it.

-Compassion and care is part of their natural makeup.
+Compassion and care are part of their natural makeup.
 No doubt there are others too who have no empathy or compassion, they too claim they are worthy of love.
 The difference is they do it out of their ego and not self-esteem.

 Go on! do something worthwhile with your thoughts, with your time, with your life.
 Peace of mind is not a blessing but a commitment, a choice.
 Choose carefully.
 If you are committed to being happy, no one can stop you.